yannick-c/yannick-couzinie.github.io/_pages/about.md

  by biological neural networks.
-Despite having almost no theoretical background at the beginning, through intensive study, I managed to produce a thesis which also resulted in a [nice paper](/publication/2021-weakly-reinforced-polya-urns-on-countable-networks).
+Despite having almost no theoretical background at the beginning, through intensive study, I managed to produce a thesis which also resulted in a [reviewed paper](/publication/2021-weakly-reinforced-polya-urns-on-countable-networks).

 I finally pursued this direction with a Ph.D. under the supervision of Fabio Martinelli in Rome to work on Kinetically constrained models which are a mathematical model of glass forming liquids.
 So in a sense, this Ph.D. closes the loop to my Bachelor's by being a probability theory thesis on a condensed matter physics inspired subject.
-The thesis can be seen [here](/theses/phd-thesis).
+This resulted in my [Ph.D. thesis](/theses/phd-thesis) and two standalone papers for the two subjects I coverin my thesis.
+The first half of my thesis is published in [a paper with Fabio Martinelli](/publication/2022-on-a-front-evolution-problem-for-the-multidimensional-east-model)
-The results of my thesis are also available as two standalone papers for the two subjects I coverin my thesis.
-The first half of my thesis is published in [a paper with Fabio Martinelli](/publication/2022-on-a-front-evolution-problem-for-the-multidimensional-east-model) and the second half is published as [a single author paper](/publication/2022-multicolour-east-model).
+        and the second half is published as [a single author paper](/publication/2022-multicolour-east-model).

 Coding
 =====